Vishal1721/iot-dashboard/README.md

 ---

-## 💡 Key Learning
+## 💡 Key Highlight

-This project demonstrates end-to-end IoT system design, including hardware integration, backend APIs, cloud deployment, and frontend visualization.
+> This project demonstrates **end-to-end IoT system design**, integrating hardware, cloud backend, and frontend with real-time control and scalability.

 ---

-⭐ If you like this project, give it a star!
+⭐ Star this repo if you found it useful!